Classification of Harish-Chandra modules over some Lie algebras related to the Virasoro algebra: Introduction

 Schr\"{o}dinger-Virasoro algebras (see Section 5 for their definitions) are more connected to $W(\varrho)[s]$.
 In fact, $W(0)[0]$ (resp. $W(\frac12)[s]$) is a subalgebra (resp. quotient algebra) of the original or twisted Schr\"{o}dinger-Virasoro algebra.
 Recently many researches on the structure and representation theory of the original, twisted, deformative Schr\"{o}dinger-Virasoro algebras (see \cite{H}, \cite{DDM}, \cite{HU1}, \cite{HU2}, \cite{RU}, \cite{LS}, \cite{TZ}, \cite{WL}, \cite{DS}, etc.).

 Therefore Lie algebras ${\mathcal L}[s]$ play very important roles on the study of Lie algebras related to the Virasoro algebra.
 The present paper is devoted to determining all Harish-Chandra modules (i.e. irreducible weight modules with finite dimensional weight spaces) over Lie algebras $W(\varrho)[s]$.
 More precisely we prove that there are three different classes of Harish-Chandra modules over them.
 One class is formed by simple modules of intermediate series, the other two classes consist of the highest, lowest weight modules.
 It is consistent with that for the Virasoro algebra case in \cite{M}.
-Here we mainly consider $U_i=U(H)v_i$ instead of $V_i=\{v\in V|L_0v=(\ll+i)v\}$ and use some representation theory of the polynomial ring with countable many indeterminates.
-With this method and results for $W(\varrho)[s]$, we get a beautiful application to determine irreducible uniform bounded weight modules over some Lie algebras related to the Virasoro algebra, including the several kinds of Schr\"{o}dinger-Virasoro algebras.
+Here we get a key lemma (Lemma 3.1 in Section 3) for the irreducible uniform bounded weight modules and then obtain the main result over the Lie algebra $W(\varrho)[s]$.
+With this method and result, we get a beautiful application to determine irreducible uniform bounded weight modules over Schr\"{o}dinger-Virasoro algebras.

 The paper is arranged as follows.
-In Section 2, we recall some notations and collect known facts about irreducible, indecomposable modules over the classical Virasoro algebra.
-In Section 3, we determine all irreducible weight modules of intermediate series over ${\mathcal L}[s]$, i.e., irreducible weight modules with all one-dimensional weight spaces.
-In Section 4, we determine all irreducible uniformly bounded weight modules over ${{\mathcal L}[s]}$ which turn out to be modules of intermediate series.
+In Section 2, we recall some notations and collect known facts about irreducible, indecomposable modules over the Virasoro algebra.
+In Section 3, we determine all irreducible uniformly bounded weight modules over ${{\mathcal L}[s]}$ which turn out to be modules of intermediate series.
 Moreover we obtain the main result of this paper: the classification of irreducible weight ${{\mathcal L}[s]}$-modules with finite dimensional weight space.
 As we mentioned, they are irreducible highest, lowest weight modules, or irreducible modules of the intermediate series.
-In Section 5, using the methods and results in Section 4, we classified all Harish-Chandra modules over some Lie algebra related the Virasoro algebra, including the original, twisted and deformative Schr\"{o}dinger-Virasoro algebras.
+In Section 4, using the methods and results in Section 3, we classified all Harish-Chandra modules over some Lie algebra related the Virasoro algebra, including the original, twisted and deformative Schr\"{o}dinger-Virasoro algebras.

 For convenient, all modules considered in this paper are nontrivial.
+We always denote by $U(L)$ the universal enveloping algebra of a given Lie algebra $L$.